 Most of us think that success is the ultimate answer to life.
 Recently I met a former classmate at a party.
 He said he was close to making it at work: “If I get this promotion, I’m in.
 That’s money in the bank.
 Probably a new company car.”

 I said: “Then what?”
 He looked at me like I didn’t hear his story about his nearing promotion.
 To him, the promotion was his end game.
 He worked hard for three years, day and night, even weekends, to get it.
 He had no clue what was next.
 He thought he could put his career in cruise control now.

 After achieving something (no matter how big), you enter a big black hole of comfort if you don’t watch yourself.
 If you think that all the hard work is behind you, you’re in danger.
 Don’t expect that because you busted your ass for years to achieve something, that you made it.

 Look ahead, when do you think you’ve made it?
 Do you want to win an Olympic medal?
 Run a marathon?
 Make a million dollars?
 Get married?
 Write a NYT best-seller?

 What’s your plan after you become successful?
 Relax?
 Coast through life?
 What’s that good for?
 Instead, shift your focus from achieving short-term or long-term goals, to living a successful life.
 Play the long game — live a virtuous life.

 “You never actually make it.
 There is never any making it.”

 – Casey Neistat

 You might never make it in life, but does that mean you should give up altogether?
 After all, what’s the destination?
-I say fuck the destination.
+I say screw the destination.
 It’s about the ride in.

 Chase your dreams.
 Become rich.
 Start a family.
 Get an awesome job.
-But never, ever, get contented.
+But never, ever, get complacent.